enviodev/docs/docs/greeter-tutorial.md

 ---

-This tutorial will take you through a step by step guide to indexing a Greeter smart contract that is deployed on Polygon using Envio.
+This tutorial will take you through a step by step guide to indexing a live Greeter smart contract using Envio.

 <!-- TOC start (generated with https://github.com/derlin/bitdowntoc) -->